jadogeri/NestJ-Test-API-JS/README.md

 ### 1.1 Purpose

-This document outlines the package architecture, components, and design considerations for Fetching Data from an API.
-The goal is to create an abstraction to Fetch API implementation and perform CRUD operations.
+This document outlines the package architecture, components, and design considerations for runninr test API.
+The goal is to create a test API for performing CRUD operations.

 ### 1.2 Scope

 This package will allow users to:

 - Performs GET, POST, PUT, PATCH and DELETE requests.
-- Allows headers and baseUrl to be set after initialization.
-- Abstracts Fetch API implementation..
+- Allows reset of data(json serving as database objects).

 ### 1.3 Intended Audience

 - Junior or Senior developers.
-- Beginners learning typescript.
+- Beginners learning javascriptscript.

 ---